Why Your Portfolio Should Be More Than Just a "Template"

 The reason this website is in this format is for a few reasons:

 1 - The portfolio should be a reflection of your personal philosophies regarding program building, staff development, strategies, and teaching methods.
 It would be impossible for us to create a template that would cover all of the possibilities of things that could be included in a portfolio.

 2 - The portfolio should be a compilation of documents that personally reflect you as a coach.
 Again, a template cannot do that.

 3 - A portfolio should be dynamic in its appearance.
 I recommend using a variety of graphical presentations in your portfolio to really make it stand out.
-I love using powerpoint to create my documents because of the ease of adding graphics and image.
+I love using PowerPoint and Canva to create my documents because of the ease of adding graphics and images.

 4 - A portfolio should be a collection of several documents, not one static document.
 The reason for this is that you should be modifying the portfolio based upon the each job you are applying for.
 For example, when I have applied for assistant coach positions and I am interviewing with the head coach, I prepare a portfolio that focuses more on my knowledge of the strategies and techniques for that particular sport.
 However, if I am interviewing for a head coaching position with an athletic director who may not have much knowledge of my sport, I will prepare a portfolio with documents that focus more on program building, staff development, character building, and program standards.
 Again, I pick and choose the documents I will include in the portfolio.
 I have a website based portfolio that I send out when I apply for jobs.
 When I have an interview, I create spiral bound color printed portfolios that are specific to the position and school I am interviewing at.